Plataforma sobre Adaptación al Cambio Climático en España

 Contact:

 General Directorate of Water.
-Deputy General Directorate of Integrated Management of Hydraulic Public Domain.
+Sub-Directorate General for Integrated Management of the Public Hydraulic Domain.